heathervalene/MuscleMemory_backend/README.md

 ### Create/Add/Update/Delete your own workout
 - **Endpoint:**
-  - POST /:id - Create a workout
+  - POST / - Create a workout
+  - GET /new - new workout
   - PUT /:id - Update a workout
   - DELETE /:id - Delete a workout
 - **Description:** Manage your own workouts.